 It is up to each individual charging authority to determine what evidence is appropriate to demonstrate they have struck an appropriate balance between infrastructure funding and the potential effect of CIL on economic viability development within the Borough.
-A report commissioned from Royal Institution of Chartered Surveyors (RICS) Registered Valuers (as in this instance) is generally deemed appropriate.
+A report commissioned from Royal Institution of Chartered Surveyors (RICS) Registered Valuers (as in this instance) is generally deemed appropriate for the valuation input.